 There has been developments from third party point of view in these matters following worldwide initiatives such as “black lives matter”, or corporate responsibility strategies and laws.
 Companies have started to address needs of indigenous peoples in the use of cultural elements.
 However, the assessment for “sensitiveness” is made from third party perspective and does not automatically correspond to the view taken by the holder of the TK/TCE.

 The study also collected available ethical guidelines and other types of policy or other structures developed by the Sámi people in the Nordics.
-The Sámi Parliament in Finland has developed ethical guidelines for research in Sámi culture and , the Sámi Parliament in Sweden has formed policy documents to address TK and the use of it by third parties.
+The Sámi Parliament in Finland has developed ethical guidelines for research in Sámi culture and tourism using Sámi cultural elements, the Sámi Parliament in Sweden has formed policy documents to address TK and the use of it by third parties.
 Finally in Norway guidelines has been developed for research in Sámi medical practices (and soon perhaps also relating to tourism).
 There are also legislation to protect Sámi genetic resources and associated TK in Finland and Norway that could work as basis.
 The OECD have assessed the needs of the Sámi in TK protection, the Sámi film industry have published ethical guidelines and there is a Committee on Sámi symbols and yoik in place (in Norway).
 The Saami Council is a relevant body who has done a lot of important work to be considered.
 A lot of work and effort has taken place on the Sámi side without major significance.

 The study found also that the issues require more in depth capacity building internally within the communities.
 There were many Sámi duodji practitioners and artists in need of support in how they can use TK/TCEs and protect it considering its collective nature.
 For instance in context with the case in Norway on the Sun symbol there was a dialogue with the IP Office.